BePo65/bepo65.leaflet.fullscreen/README.md

 ![Version](https://img.shields.io/badge/version-2.0.1-blue.svg?cacheSeconds=2592000)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://github.com/kefranabg/readme-md-generator/blob/master/LICENSE)

-> leaflet.fullscreen is a clone of the project [brunob/leaflet.fullscreen](https://github.com/brunob/leaflet.fullscreen).
+> @bepo65/leaflet.fullscreen is a clone of the project [brunob/leaflet.fullscreen](https://github.com/brunob/leaflet.fullscreen).
 Modifications were made to adapt it to the requirements of typescript users, e.g. for Angular (tested) and React (not tested).

 ## Objective
 Simple plugin for Leaflet that adds fullscreen button to your maps.